 I ain’t complaining; the intrinsic will is there too, I assure you.

 Notes on some ingredients

-- Pumpkin puree – I got this canned just for the sake of speed.
+- Pumpkin puree.
+I got this canned just for the sake of speed.
 Make sure it's not pumpkin pie filling, and it's just pure pumpkin.
-Otherwise, making it at home is very possible.
+Otherwise, making homemade pumpkin puree is very possible.
 You boil the pumpkin flesh after peeling it or roasting it whole, remove the flesh, then puree it (butternut squash or Hokkaido squash can also be used for this purpose).

 The Special Diets Corner

-- Concoct gluten-free brownies – replace whole-wheat flour with oat or almond flour (the texture will be pleasantly less dense).
+- Concoct gluten-free brownies.
+Replace whole-wheat flour with gluten-free flour, oat flour or almond flour (the texture will be pleasantly less dense).

 How to Make this Dish Step by Step

 Before getting to the heart of the matter, we must go through the preliminary phases.
 I add water to the ground flax, mix it well and let it sit for a few minutes to thicken.
 Finally, to make the pumpkin cream, I stir all the ingredients in a mixing bowl until smooth and creamy ① ②.

 To prepare the brownie dough, I mix the sugar and the softened butter in a separate bowl ①.
 Then add the wet ingredients (including the flax egg) with spices in the dry mixture ②, and I whisk everything ③.

 Using a flour sieve or a simple whisk—the idea is to make sure there are no clumps in the dry ingredients—I sift the flour, cocoa powder, baking powder, and salt above the pumpkin mixture ④.